jonnor/machinehearing/europython2019/README.md

 So mean mean pooling or global average pooling across those analysis windows usually does a little bit better.
 And it's nice with deep learning frameworks is that you can also have this as a layer so for instance in Keras you have the TimeDistributed layer.
 Which is there's sadly extremely a few examples of online.
-It took me a like it's not that hard to use but to mail it to to figure out how they do it.
+It's not that hard to use but it took me a while it to to figure out how they do it.

 So we apply a base model, which is in this case the input to this function.
-We pass it to the time distributed layer and which essentially it will it will use a single instance of your model, so we'll share the weights for all these steps in the or all the analysis windows.
+We pass it to the TimeDistributed layer and which essentially it will use a single instance of your model, so it'll share the weights for all these steps for all the analysis windows.
-Ad then if so we'll just run in multiple times when you do the prediction step and then it will global average pooling over these predictions.
+And then it will just run in multiple times when you do the prediction step and then it will global average pooling over these predictions.
 So here we're averaging predictions you can also you can also do more advanced things where you would for instance average your feature representation and then do a more advanced classifier on top of this.
-But this called probabilistic voting quite often and all literature when you do this mean pooling.
+But this was called probabilistic voting quite often in literature, when you do this mean pooling.
-Yes that allows us so this will give us a new model which is what will take not single in analysis windows, which will take a set of analysis windows typically an error corresponding to our four seconds with for example 10 windows.
+That allows us so this will give us a new model which is what will take not single in analysis windows, which will take a set of analysis windows typically corresponding to our 4 seconds with for example 10 windows.

 ## Demo